Galveston Diet – Benefits, Food List, & How Does It Work

 Image: Shutterstock

-The Galveston diet is a science-backed lifestyle plan proven to be effective in maintaining a healthy weight and general well-being.
+The Galveston diet is a science-backed lifestyle plan that was specifically designed for menopausal and perimenopausal women.
+It is believed to be effective in maintaining a healthy weight and general well-being.

 The program’s creator, Dr. Mary Haver, is an experienced obstetrician-gynecologist.
 She developed this dietary regimen in response to her patients’ many queries concerning weight gain during menopause.
 While she always counseled her patients to eat less and exercise more, she didn’t realize such advice didn’t work until she herself experienced the changes associated with menopause.
 This epiphany ultimately motivated her to develop a new strategy.